 Many people are unaware they have this congenital condition because it causes no problems.
-However, some people develop the painful syndrome when the bone and/or posterior tibial tendon are aggravated as a result of trauma, irritation from poor fitting footwear, or overuse.
+However, some people develop the painful syndrome when the bone and/or posterior tibial tendon are aggravated as a result of trauma, irritation from poorly fitting footwear, or overuse.

 In a number of cases, people with accessory navicular syndrome also have flat feet (fallen arches).
 This puts more strain on the posterior tibial tendon, causing inflammation or irritation to the accessory navicular.

 Symptoms of this condition typically first appear in adolescence, when bones are maturing and cartilage is turning into bone.
 Some people don’t experience the following symptoms until adulthood:

 - A visible bony prominence on the inner side of the foot, just above the arch (midfoot).

 - Redness and swelling of the bony prominence.

 - Vague pain or throbbing in the midfoot and arch, usually during or after a period of activity.